vmware-tanzu/package-for-kpack/README.md

       -n default
     ```

-    - Replace `<IMAGE-TAG>` with a valid image tag that exists in the registry you configured with the `--registry` flag when creating a Secret in step #1.
+    - Replace `<IMAGE-TAG>` with a valid, writeable image tag that exists in the same registry as the `kp_default_repository`.
 The tag should be something like: `your-name/builder` or `gcr.io/your-project/builder`

 5. Create a secret with push credentials for the docker registry that you plan on publishing OCI images to with kpack.